 Are Holiday Education Programs Still Running?

-Limited availability per session, bookings are essential.
+Limited availability per session, bookings will become available late 2020.

 Can I still hire strollers and or wheelchairs?

 Due to COVID-19 restrictions, unfortunately, guests will not be able to hire strollers at Currumbin Wildlife Sanctuary until further notice and we thank you for your understanding and patience.
 You are welcome to bring your own.

 Guests will be able to hire wheelchairs from Visitor Services located to the left of Ticketing inside the main entrance for the duration of their visit.
 Additional cleaning and hygiene measures are in place to ensure wheelchairs are safe to hire.